MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

 ##### Q11 What languages are the dashboards available in?

-The dashboards are currently only available in English, which require English query data.
-Before running the required queries in Workplace Analytics, change the browser language for the Workplace Analytics app in the URL to **en-us/**: https://workplaceanalytics.office.com/en-us/Home/
+The dashboards are currently only available in English and will only work with data generated from the English version of Workplace Analytics.
+Before running the required queries, confirm or change the browser language to **en-us** in the URL: <https://workplaceanalytics.office.com/en-us/Home/>

 ## Troubleshooting